ItsMastero/AccountedApp/README.md

-AccountedApp
+ACCOUNTED: App release
 ============

-Official app of Accounted
+This is the official app of Accounted, created for Android.